chloealbright/DevHiveMind/Algorithms & Data Structures/Coding Interview Do and Donts.md

 	Ask to run code after reading silently and tell them I don't see any bugs can I run my code

 ## Algo tip
-Modularize your code from the very beginning.
-Break up your code into beautiful small pieces that are readable and practice good naming convention, also always write a conditional statement to check what the input is I want to do if it's not the input you expect

 Scan through your code for mistakes as if it was your first time seeing code written by someone else.

 Think about error checks and how you can break this code.
 Never make assumptions about the input.
 Assume people are trying to break your code and that Darth Vader is using your function.
 How will you safeguard it?
 Always check for false inputs that you don’t want.
 Here is a trick: Comment in the code, the checks that you want to do… write the function, then tell the interviewer that you would write tests now to make your function fail (but you won't need to actually write the tests).